rokmohar/alexa-assistant/fresh_install.md

 23. Select "Yes" for Account Linking

-At this point we will pause the setup of the skill and setup the google API.
-Copy the  Redirect URLs lower down the page you are currently on (there will be a number of these the first should start https://layla.amazon.com/api/skill/link the secondhttps://pitangui.amazon.com/api/skill/link - see screenshot below) and paste them into a Notepad document on windows or TextEdit on mac.
+24. Copy the  Redirect URLs lower down the page you are currently on (there will be a number of these the first should start https://layla.amazon.com/api/skill/link the secondhttps://pitangui.amazon.com/api/skill/link - see screenshot below) and paste them into a Notepad document on windows or TextEdit on mac.
 We will need these during the setup of the Google API and later on in the setup of the Lambda function

 ![alt text](screenshots/redirect.jpeg)

+25. At this point we will pause the setup of the skill and setup the google API.

 **Leave this page open as we will come back to it after we have setup the Google Assistant API**